 of female beauty is taking place - with fertility indicators such as the WHR

-The perceived attractiveness and mating advantage of women with generous buxom and buttocks has almost certainly resulted in a steady increase in these features over the generations - in the fierce height of evolutions "survival of the fittest", their size and shape must have long ago moved from the realms of physical reproductive necessity to exaggerated exhibitionism to help attract a good mate.
+The perceived attractiveness and mating advantage of women with generous buxom and buttocks has almost certainly resulted in a steady increase in these features over the generations - in the fierce heat of evolution's "survival of the fittest", their size and shape has moved from a physical reproductive necessity to exaggerated exhibitionism that will help attract a good mate.

-A similar process applies to buttocks - their attractiveness to men peaks in a girls late teens, thereafter they slowly become less firm and smooth.
-Girls in their thirties often start to experience unsightly skin dimpling - cellulite - this condition seems to be strongly related to hormones and in particular oestrogens.
+A similar process applies to buttocks - their attractiveness to men peaks in a girl's late teens, thereafter they slowly become less firm and smooth.
+Girls in their thirties often start to experience unsightly skin dimpling - cellulite - this condition is related to the hormone oestrogen.
+Whilst cellulite is rare in men, transwomen who have been taking oestrogen for years will also start suffering from it.

-Of course if all else fails, plastic surgery is now a real option that can dramatically improve a young woman's bust and buttocks, or successfully roll-back the years for an older woman.
+If all else fails, plastic surgery is an option that can dramatically improve a young woman's bust and buttocks, or help to roll-back the years for an older woman.

 Part 2 of "Female Physical Beauty"....